Coding4Hours/Coding4Hours/README.md

 <a href="https://github.com/marketplace/actions/quote-readme">
 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“From a programmer’s point of view, the user is a peripheral that types when you issue a read request.”— P. Williams   ❞</i>
+<i>❝“Getting information off the Internet is like taking a drink from a fire hydrant.”— Mitchell Kapor  ❞</i>
 <!--ENDS_HERE_QUOTE_README-->
 </a>